mjgm97/ludix-platform/server/README.md

 server's API: set `SERVE_STATIC=false` and list their origins in `ALLOWED_ORIGINS`.

+### Reports

+The **Export** tab does two things.
+First, filtered raw-data downloads: events or runs, as CSV or JSON, honouring the current game / date / player selection.
+Second, a **report builder** — a self-contained HTML page (open it and use **Print → Save as PDF** for a PDF) assembled from the same analytics as the dashboard, scoped to the current selection, with tick-boxes for which sections to include.
+Generated reports are stored and listed in a history you can reopen, download or delete; the suite keeps up to 50 at a time.

 ### Importing an existing event log

 The dashboard's **Import** tab brings an existing log (from another game, tool,